cupcake-recipes.com

 Storing and Reheating Tips

-If you happen to have leftovers—which is a rare occurrence in my house—they store beautifully.
-Allow the chicken and gravy to cool completely to room temperature.
-Transfer it to an airtight container and store it in the refrigerator for up to 4 days.
+To Store: Allow the chicken and gravy to cool down to room temperature.
+Transfer the leftovers into an airtight container and store them in the refrigerator for up to 4 days.

 Frequently Asked Questions